blakerach1/crowdfunding_back_end/README.md

 ## Interacting with API via Django REST Framework Interface

-# Successful GET request of USER endpoint
+### Successful GET request of USER endpoint

-# Successful POST request of USERS endpoint
+### Successful POST request of USERS endpoint

-# Successful POST request to obtain token
+### Successful POST request to obtain token

 ## Creating a New USER

+### Using Insomnia

+#### 1. Set up a new POST HTTP request and enter: https://crowdfunding-back-end-424.fly.dav/users/ into the URL bar.

+#### 2. Populate the "JSON" body field with user data in JSON format.

+#### 3. Once you have entered at least the username, first_name, last_name, email and password for your user, Click send.

+### Using Django REST Interface

+#### 1. Enter the following in your web browser: https://crowdfunding-back-end-424.fly.dav/users/.

+#### 2. Populate the "JSON" body field with user data in JSON format.

+#### 3. Once you have entered at least the username, first_name, last_name, email and password for your user, Click post.

 ## Creating a New PROJECT

+### Using Insomnia

+#### 1. Set up a new POST HTTP request and enter: https://crowdfunding-back-end-424.fly.dav/projects/ into the URL bar.

+#### 2. Populate the "JSON" body field with project data in JSON format.

+#### 3. Once you have entered at least the title, description and goal for your project Click send.

+### Using Django REST Interface

+#### 1. Enter the following in your web browser: https://crowdfunding-back-end-424.fly.dav/projects/.

+#### 2. Populate the "JSON" body field with project data in JSON format.

+#### 3. Once you have entered at least the title, description and goal for your project Click post.

 ### API Spec